 MaxCyte Announces Preliminary Third Quarter 2023 Revenue and Updates Full Year 2023 Revenue Guidance

-ROCKVILLE, Md., Oct.
-04, 2023 (GLOBE NEWSWIRE) -- MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development and commercialization of next-generation cell therapeutics and innovative bioprocessing, today announced preliminary revenue for the third quarter ended September 30, 2023 and updated its full year 2023 revenue guidance.
+ROCKVILLE, MD, October 4, 2023 — MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development and commercialization of next-generation cell therapeutics and innovative bioprocessing, today announced preliminary revenue for the third quarter ended September 30, 2023 and updated its full year 2023 revenue guidance.

 Preliminary Third Quarter 2023 Revenue